fouwels/.NetSentimentAnalysis/Readme.md

 This allows for rudimentary phrases to be interpreted, rather than simply looking for key words.

-See /bin/ for built .DLL binarys
+See /bin/ for built .DLL binaries

 Example Usage
 ```csharp